abhishekY495/Namaste-React-Notes/02 - Igniting our App/README.md

 **`.gitignore`** is a configuration file used in git version control to specify files and directories that should be ignored when tracking changes in a Git repository.
 When you create a git repository for your project, git automatically tracks changes to all the files in the repository.
 However, there are often files or directories that you don't want to include, such as log files, files containing sensitive information, and temporary files.

 By creating a **`.gitignore`** file in your git repository, you can list the files, directories, or file patterns that you want git to ignore.
 These ignored files will not be staged, committed, or tracked by git.
 The **`.gitignore`** file uses simple pattern matching to determine which files or directories to ignore.
-See below **`.gitignore`** file for example.
+See the below **`.gitignore`** file for example.

 ```js
 *.log